Introduction

 Item Name Variable Name Description Values

-Case Id CASE_ID the unique identifier of the crash report (barcode beginning 2002; 19 digit code prior to 2002)
+Case Id CASE_ID The unique identifier of the crash case(barcode beginning 2002; 19 digit code prior to 2002)

-Crash Year ACCIDENT_YEAR the year when the crash occurred
+Crash Year ACCIDENT_YEAR The year when the crash occurred

-Day of Week DAY_OF_WEEK the code for the day of the week when the crash occurred
+Day of Week DAY_OF_WEEK The code for the day of the week when the crash occurred

 • 1 - Monday